sasprosko590/SASCleaner/README.md

 ## Usage 🚀

-- If you don't know anything you can look in the `index.test.js` file.
 - You can also run it easily with `start_cleanup.bat` but restart the PC after you have done all that.